Product: ProfileUnity-FlexApp

 Testing Connection between the machine and the ProfileUnity console:

-You can test in session the connection for the port used for licensing fabric requests by running the below via powershell.
+You can also test the connection for the port used for licensing requests by running the below via PowerShell.

 For Versions prior to 6.8.5 use this command \ test below